SelfCareMap

 Ingredients:

-• 2 tablespoons raw honey (unpasteurized for maximum enzymes)
+• 2 tablespoons raw honey (unpasteurized for maximum enzymes and nutrients)

-• 1 teaspoon lemon juice (optional, for clarifying shine)
+• 1 teaspoon lemon juice (optional, for clarifying shine and balancing scalp pH)

 How to use:

-1. Warm the honey and olive oil gently in a microwave-safe bowl for 10–15 seconds (don’t boil!).
+1. Warm the honey and olive oil gently in a microwave-safe bowl for 10 to 15 seconds.
+Be careful not to boil the mixture, as extreme heat can degrade the beneficial enzymes in the honey.

-4. Cover hair with a shower cap or warm towel.
+4. Cover hair with a shower cap or a warm towel to trap heat and moisture.

 6. Rinse thoroughly with cool water, then shampoo and condition as usual.

-Pro tip: For extra penetration, wrap a warm, damp towel over the shower cap—the heat opens the cuticle for deeper absorption.
+Pro tip: For extra penetration, wrap a warm, damp towel over the shower cap.
+The gentle heat opens the hair cuticle, allowing the oils and honey to absorb much deeper into the cortex of the hair.

 2. The Avocado & Banana Boost (For thick, curly, or frizz-prone hair)